dora-rs/dora/README.md

 # What is dora-rs?

-Dataflow-oriented robotic application (dora-rs) is a framework that makes creation of robotic applications fast and simple.
+Dataflow-Oriented Robotic Architecture (dora-rs) is a framework that makes creation of robotic applications fast and simple.

 Building a robotic application can be summed up as bringing together hardwares, algorithms, and AI models, and make them communicate with each others.
 At dora-rs, we try to: